-- Family background (round 1 or at round 2, 3, 4 or at new enrolments if not answered at previous data collection rounds): Data on children's SES will be collected from the parent(s) or legal guardian(s) using the Danish Occupational Social Class Measurement (93) (appendix 10). - Sun habits (vitamin D) (in appendix 10) - Child's leisure time sports participation (in appendix 10). - Pubertal stage (round 1 and 4) (appendix 11-12). - Food allergies, plaster allergies, or chronical disease (Appendix 2a and 2b (control schools)) - Neurodevelopmental disorders and medical conditions (in appendix 2a and 2b) (at round 1 or at round 2, 3, 4 or at new enrolments if not answered at previous data collection rounds).

-- Breakfast consumption, intake of wholegrains, sugary foods, beverages, fish, and dietary supplements (appendix 13). - Wellbeing & Quality of Life: Children's well-being will be measured by KIDSCREEN 27 (parental edition) (appendix 14) (round 1, 2, 3 and 4) (94).
-As no valid measure exists for children under age 11, the parent version will be used to supplement the child version. - Child and parent screen time, type and current screen time practices (round 1, 2 and 4) will be collected using the modified parent reported SCREENS questionnaire (95) (appendix 15). - Child quality of sleep (round 1, 2 and 4) will be measured using the Children's Sleep Habits Questionnaire translated to Danish (96) (appendix 16). - Perception of the project and the activities (see section 6.6.4). - Adverse events and concomitant medicine (round 2, 3 and 4) (appendix 17). - Drop-out questionnaire (at dropout) (appendix 3).
+- Family background (round 1 or at round 2, 3 or at new enrolments if not answered at previous data collection rounds): Data on children's SES will be collected from the parent(s) or legal guardian(s) using the Danish Occupational Social Class Measurement (93) (appendix 10). - Sun habits (vitamin D) (in appendix 10) - Child's leisure time sports participation (in appendix 10). - Pubertal stage (round 1 and 3) (appendix 11-12). - Food allergies (only intervention schools), plaster allergies, and chronic disease (Appendix 2A for intervention schools and 2B for control schools) - Neurodevelopmental disorders and medical conditions (in appendix 2A and 2B) (at round 1 or at round 2, 3 or at new enrolments if not answered at previous data collection rounds). - Breakfast consumption, intake of beverages, fish, and dietary supplements (appendix 13). - Wellbeing & Quality of Life: Children's well-being will be measured by Strengths and Difficulties Questionnaire (SDQ) (appendix 26).
+As no valid measure exists for children under age 11, this parental questionnaire will be used to supplement child-reported well-being. - Child and parent screen time, type and current screen time practices will be collected using the modified parent reported SCREENS questionnaire (95) (appendix 15). - Child quality of sleep will be measured using the Children's Sleep Habits Questionnaire translated to Danish (96) (appendix 16). - Family grocery shopping habits (round 1 and 3, only for parents in the six intervention communities where the expanded local community intervention takes place) (appendix 25) - Perception of the project and the activities (see section 6.6.4). - Adverse events and concomitant medicine (round 2 and 3) (appendix 17). - Drop-out questionnaire (at dropout) (appendix 3).